idhruvc/DocumentScan/README.md

 pip install —upgrade google-cloud-vision pip install google-cloud-python
 ```
-NOTE: if you are running the Tesseract OCRmbranch of the project you will also need the pytesseract library.
+NOTE: if you are running the Tesseract OCR branch of the project you will also need the pytesseract library.
 ```bash
 pip install pytesseract
 ```

-### Project Organization
+#### Project Organization
 The project is separated into 4 modules:

 **Transform.py** - This module contains the functions that work to find the outline of the document, make sure the picture is oriented right side up and get a birds-eye-view.
 Accessed by ScanID when removeBackground() is called